mubashirhassanpk/subscription-tracker-app/CHROME_EXTENSION_GUIDE.md

 ## Quick Start for Chrome Extensions

-This guide shows you how to build a Chrome extension that syncs with your Subscription Tracker API using Manifest V3.
+This guide shows you how to build a Chrome extension that syncs with your SubTracker API using Manifest V3.

 ## Extension Setup